-On October 7, 2013, we sold 2,875,000 shares of common stock in an underwritten public offering at an offering price of \$30 per share before underwriting discounts and expenses.
+On October 7, 2013, we sold 2,875,000 shares of common stock in an underwritten public offering at a price of \$29.48 per share, after underwriting discounts but before expenses.
 Our total net proceeds from the offering, after underwriting discounts and expenses were approximately \$84.6 million.